Ziggeo/ziggeo-wordpress-plugin/readme.txt

 * Added a field for server auth token
 * Added option for screen recording and `ziggeo_echo_application_settings` hook to add options for Ziggeo application initialization even if they are not yet supported by the Wordpress plugin.
 * Fixed validation error that would clear some values
+* Fixed comments error that would happen with v2.3
+* Fixed defaults recorder typos which would result in recorder not being shown

 == Changelog ==